treangenlab/crykey/README.md

 ## Usage

+### Download pre-build Crykey database

+A pre-build database based on publicly available SARS-CoV-2 genomes till Jan, 10, 2023 is provided and can be [downloaded from this link](https://rice.box.com/s/1rdad8b6q0f4uccmqohqczcvkcf65mgb).
+If you are using the pre-build Crykey database, you can now skip to [Searching co-occurring mutations in wastewater samples](https://github.com/treangenlab/crykey/tree/main#searching-co-occurring-mutations-in-wastewater-samples).

 ### MSA preprocessing and vdb precomputation work

 The first step of building a Crykey database is the download MSA and metadata provided in [GISAID EpiCov](https://gisaid.org/).
 After the MSA and metadata are downloaded.
 Some pre-computation work has to be done.
 If you are running [QuaID](https://gitlab.com/treangenlab/quaid), this step should be already included while building the QuaID database.
 If you wish to use your own BAM/VCF files generated with custom-made bioinformatics pipelines directly, please refer to [msa-preprocessing-and-database-construction](https://gitlab.com/treangenlab/quaid#msa-preprocessing-and-database-construction) for details.